-2019 St trategic Objectives: Col On Wa Del Status: 3B Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. > Analysis ongoing.
+2019 S trategic Objectives: Complete On Track Watch Delayed Status: 3B Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. ~ Analysis ongoing.
 An update was provided to the Board in Quarter 3.
-3C Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery > Plan for SCADA backup part of current SCADA master planning effort.
+3C Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery Plan for SCADA backup part of current SCADA master planning effort.
 Emergency communications equipment has been installed.
-3D Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations > NapaSan joined BayCAN in Quarter 1.
+3D Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations < NapaSan joined BayCAN in Quarter 1.
 BayCAN is a regional group of public agencies to collaborate on climate change mitigation and adaptation.
-Staff attend the BayCAN annual meeting in Quarter 3.
-Staff participated in the kickoff meeting of the Drought Contingency Plan during Quarter 1.
-3E Continue to study the effects of accepting and treating winery waste through alternative methods > Staff provided an update to the Board during Quarter 2.
-4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Staff will provide an update to the Board during Quarter 4.
-4B Conduct Employee Surveys, as appropriate > Staff will check in with the Board in Summer 2020 on whether a survey next year is desired.
-4C Prepare for and begin MOU Negotiations > Negotiations continued during Quarter 3.
-4D Address succession planning through supervisory/management training and an internal mentorship program > Ongoing.
-Update to the Board expected during Quarter 4.
+Staff participated in the kickoff meeting of the Drought Contingency Plan during Quarter 1.Staff attend the BayCAN annual meeting in Quarter 3.
+3E Continue to study the effects of accepting and treating winery waste through alternative methods < Staff provided an update to the Board during Quarter 2.
+4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Most of this effort has been delayed due to COVID-19 including internships and in- person training programs.
+Staff continues to virtually participate in professional organizations.
+4B Conduct Employee Surveys, as appropriate K Staff will check in with the Board in Fall 2020 on whether a survey next year is desired.
+4C Prepare for and begin MOU Negotiations > Negotiations continued during Quarter 4.
+4D Address succession planning through supervisory/management training and an internal mentorship program > Work on this effort has been delayed due to COVID-19.